hectormc-main/hector-website/about.md

 People don't deserve to look at me; I do nothing but worsen their day.
 The world is a better/happier place if no one interacts with me.

-I'm happy I don't believe in the afterlife.
+I remember being happy I don't believe in the afterlife.
-This is all I have.
+This life is all I have.
 Even if it's nothing, it's better than the void.

 I didn't go to a single class nor turn in a single assignment.
 I was too ashamed to leave my dorm.

-Thankfully, someone who was very kind to me for some reason told me to go to MIT and ask for a medical leave.
+Thankfully, someone who was very kind to me - for some reason - told me to go to MIT and ask for a medical leave.
 She told me I was suffering from severe social anxiety and depression; MIT medical confirmed and added [agoraphobia](https://www.mayoclinic.org/diseases-conditions/agoraphobia/symptoms-causes/syc-20355987).

 I got my leave and had that semester wiped from my record.
 I left for Pasadena at the end of November.

+That kind person, Lisa, who told me to go to medical.
+She took me on a night out the night before I left MIT.
+That was a really fun night.
+I cherish that day a lot.
+A bright spot in a sea of despair.

 ## Medical Leave

 My parents - now mom and stepdad - never really found out too much about why I left.
 In fact, it took them a few months to realize I didn't even finish my sophomore fall semester.
-They never really questioned me about it, and I never opened up to them about it.
+They never really questioned me about it, and I never opened up to them either.

 I didn't really open up to anyone, actually.
 I had no one to open up *to*.